 As a matter of theory, such correlation seems especially likely when, as here, the market transaction in question occurs without a great deal of deliberation.
 In the quick moment in which a bidder decides how much to bid on a card, implicit attitudes may hold strong sway.
-As Hossain (2008) suggests (though not in the context of race specifically), for many internet auction bidders this moment may fall within the domain of "system 1" - rapid, intuitive - judgment rather than "system 2" - reasoned, analytic - judgment.
-Emotions rather than rational, deliberative calculations may primarily determine bidding behavior (Ku, Malhotra, and Murnighan 2005).
-Thus, the moment of bidding may be an "IAT moment" (Ayres 2001), in which implicit attitudes significantly shape behavior.
+As Hossain (2008) suggests (though not in the context of race specifically), for many Internet auction bidders this moment may fall within the domain of "system 1"-rapid, intuitive-judgment rather than "system 2"-reasoned, analytic-judgment.
+Emotions rather than rational, deliberative calculations may primarily determine bidding behavior (Ku, Malhotra, and Murnighan, 2005).
+Thus, the moment of bidding may be an "IAT moment" (Ayres, 2001), in which implicit attitudes significantly shape behavior.

-Relatedly, many auction bidders may be uncertain about their valuation of even privatevalue auction goods (for example, Ahlee and Malmendier 2005; Fischhoff 1991).
+Relatedly, many auction bidders may be uncertain about their valuation of even privatevalue auction goods (e.g., Fischhoff, 1991; Ahlee and Malmendier, 2005).
 In the discretionary judgments that follow from such bidder uncertainty, implicit racial bias may exert substantial force.
-As recently observed by a trio of social psychologists, "[I]n situations involving ambiguity . . ., European-Americans [are] less likely to help African-Americans than [to help] European-Americans" (Bayley, Levy, and Killen 2008).
-In short, it is certainly plausible that the valuations of at least some bidders in eBay auctions are influenced by implicit racial bias (and we discussed in section I above how such bias could be expected to shape auction outcomes even when some bidders may not themselves be biased).
+As recently observed by a trio of social psychologists, "[I]n situations involving ambiguity..., European-Americans [are] less likely to help African-Americans than [to help] European-Americans" (Killen, McGlothlin, and Henning, 2008).
+In short, it is certainly plausible that the valuations of at least some bidders in eBay auctions are influenced by implicit racial bias (and we discussed in Section 2 above how such bias could be expected to shape auction outcomes even when some bidders may not themselves be biased).20